gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 ## Conclusions

 Here, you have some examples of how we can configure services.
-However, to ensure clarity for everyone, you need to cease propagating `IConfiguration` as the "Configuration Dispatcher."
+However, to ensure clarity for everyone, you need to cease propagating `IConfiguration` as a "Configuration Dispatcher."
 Doing so will alleviate all the problems we have discussed here.
 Instead, start utilizing strongly typed configuration and ensure that your application won't start if some settings are invalid.

 ### References